Andrzej Lepper

-Andrzej Zbigniew Lepper (/pl/; 13 June 1954 – 5 August 2011) was a Polish politician, farmer, and trade unionist who led the Self-Defence of the Republic of Poland, an agrarian socialist party that, between 2005 and 2007, was the third-largest political party in Poland; in 2006, he briefly formed a coalition government alongside the ruling Law and Justice party, serving in the roles of Deputy Prime Minister and Minister of Agriculture.
+Andrzej Zbigniew Lepper (Note: /pl/) (13 June 1954 – 5 August 2011) was a Polish politician, farmer, and trade unionist who led the Self-Defence of the Republic of Poland, an agrarian populist party that, between 2005 and 2007, was the third-largest political party in Poland; in 2006, he briefly formed a coalition government alongside the ruling Law and Justice party, serving in the roles of Deputy Prime Minister and Minister of Agriculture.
 He also served as Deputy Marshal of the Sejm in 2001 and from 2005 to 2006.

-Considered a far-leftist, Lepper was heavily critical of capitalism and also integrated Catholic social teaching into his rhetoric; he thought positively of the Polish People's Republic.
+Considered a far-leftist, Lepper was heavily critical of capitalism and heavily integrated Catholic social teaching into his rhetoric; he thought positively of the Polish People's Republic.
 He led numerous farmers' protests; his supporters were known to frequently block roads.
 First rising to political notability in the early 1990s following his establishment of Self-Defence in 1992, he was elected to first political office, a seat in the West Pomeranian Voivodeship Sejmik, in 1998, being elected to the Sejm in 2001 and later removed from office in 2007.
 During this time, he ran for the office of President four times, in 1995, 2000, 2005 and 2010.

 After he was unelected, Lepper lost much of his political prominence and fell into large debts, ultimately being found hanged in his office in 2011.
 Although it was ruled a suicide, it has been speculated to be a murder, although there is no common agreement regarding a perpetrator.
 During and after his career, he was compared to figures such as Hugo Chávez and Evo Morales.

 Early life

 Lepper was born in Stowięcino, a tiny hamlet of roughly 200 people.
 Formerly a thriving community, it became a place of socio-cultural impoverishment and economic struggle since Poland's transformation into a market-based economy.
-During this transition period his farm, like most small businesses in Poland, found itself on the verge of bankruptcy, but survived.
+During this transition period his farm, like most small businesses in Poland, found itself on the verge of bankruptcy but survived.

 A farmer by trade, Lepper completed all coursework required at the State Agricultural Technical School in Sypniewo, yet did not undertake the final qualifying exam.
-He also had no formal higher education, but was presented with several doctor honoris causa awards, including by the University of Kyiv (Ukraine) in recognition of his work, commitment and outreach.
+He also had no formal higher education but was presented with several doctor honoris causa awards, including by the University of Kyiv (Ukraine) in recognition of his work, commitment and outreach.

-Lepper was married and together with his wife Irena had three children.
+Lepper was married and, together with his wife Irena, had three children.